Harvey War Memorial Library 1921

 History

-Mr William Ash, Mr Charlie Rees and Mr John Knowles formed the Harvey (or Korijekup) Literary Institute in 1906.
-First located in a room at the north end of the Town Hall Lesser Hall, in 1921, it moved to today’s library building, built by Mr P.J.
-Ward.
+The Harvey Or Korijekup Literary Institute was formed in 1906 by Mr William Ash, Mr Charlie Rees and Mr John Knowles.
+It was first located in a room at the north end of the Town Hall Lesser Hall and moved to today’s library building when it was built by PJ Ward in 1921.

-They erected the War Memorial Library to commemorate those who died in service or killed in action in World War 1 for £900.
-Local subscription defrayed this after a campaign, initiated by Mr Roy Hayward, raised a large sum of money towards its cost.
+The War Memorial Library was originally erected to commemorate those who died in service or were killed in action in World War 1.
+The Library was erected at a cost of £900, which was defrayed by local subscription after Mr. Roy Hayward initiated a campaign to raise a large sum of money towards its cost.
 Throughout three years, dances, sports days and raffling of donated items ranging from a gramophone to pumpkins raised £750 to cover the building’s cost.

 In 2015, the plaques were moved to the new Harvey War Memorial located opposite the Library.